mamaratunga/countries/README.md

 **User Stories:** To Do

 **UX/UI:** I have only used Bootstrap before, never Angular Material.
-I used as an opportunity to learn and utilize Angular material for the components.
+I used this as an opportunity to learn and utilize Angular material for the components.
 Design and layout of the visual elements is usually my largest shortcoming (I typically rely on UX team for this).
 One of the items in the backlog is to use Angular Material and CSS to create a visually appealing layout.

 ## Testing